Chapter Board Members

 Skip is a conservation biologist whose personal and professional focus is on the development of land conservation projects.
 He received his B.S. in zoology from U.C.
 Santa Barbara and his M.S. in biology from Fresno State.
 The wildlife of the San Joaquin Valley has always been a major interest, and his Masters research focused on the wildlife habitat value of agricultural land in the Tulare Lake Basin.
 As the San Joaquin Valley Chapter’s Conservation Affairs Committee Representative, Skip keeps the Chapter informed about outreach and advocacy opportunities that are of interest to the Chapter and its membership.
 If you have a conservation affairs issue that you would like the Chapter to consider, please send Skip an email.
 Skip works for Natural Resources Group, Inc., as the President of its Mitigation and Conservation Division.

-Jeff is principal scientist at Colibri Ecological Consulting in Fresno.
-He previously managed a wetland sanctuary in the Sacramento Valley, ran a research and education center in Big Sur, and curated a natural history museum and helped teach classes at UC Santa Cruz.
-He received a B.S. in wildlife biology from U.C.
-Davis in 1992.
-Jeff has been a member an oil spill response team since 1995.
-In connection with that role, he conducts bimonthly aerial surveys of marine birds and mammals throughout California continental shelf waters through UC Santa Cruz under contract with the California Department of Fish and Wildlife.
-Jeff and other team members have responded to more than one dozen oil spill incidents along the Pacific, Gulf, and Atlantic coasts of the United States, providing response and natural resource damage assessment support to trustee agencies.
-Jeff’s perennial passion is birds.
-He is a Northern California regional editor for North American Birds, eBird editor for Fresno and Madera counties, and bird records compiler and science advisor for the Fresno Audubon Society.
+Jeff is Principal Scientist at Colibri Ecological Consulting in Fresno and Project Scientist at the Institute of Marine Sciences at UC Santa Cruz.
+He previously managed a wetland sanctuary in the Sacramento Valley, ran a research and education center in Big Sur, and curated a natural history museum at UC Santa Cruz.
+He received a B.S. in wildlife biology from UC Davis in 1992.
+Jeff has been a member of an oil spill response team since 1995.
+In connection with that role, he conducts monthly aerial surveys of marine birds and mammals throughout California continental shelf waters through UC Santa Cruz under contract with the California Department of Fish and Wildlife.
+Jeff and other team members have responded to more than one dozen oil spill incidents along the Pacific, Gulf, and Atlantic coasts of the United States, providing response, natural resource damage assessment, and restoration support for trustee agencies.
+Jeff is a past president of the San Joaquin Valley Chapter and Western Section of The Wildlife Society.